dtao/PhilosopherDeveloper/source/posts/2019-07-15-on-being-promoted.md

 ![A typical tiered structure for promotions](/images/recognition-based-promotions.png)

-Looking at the tiered structure above, my observation is that promotions tend to be more about recognition on the left (e.g. being promoted from Junior Developer to Developer) and more about opportunity on the right (e.g. a promotion from Lead Developer to Principal Developer), because there are fewer openings for the positions on the right based on business need.
+Looking at the tiered structure above, my observation is that promotions tend to be more like rewards on the left (e.g. being promoted from Junior Developer to Developer) and more genuine opportunities on the right (e.g. a promotion from Lead Developer to Principal Developer), because there are fewer openings for the positions on the right based on business need.

-This is why opportunity-based promotions tend to be more of a bottleneck.
+Opportunity-based promotions are therefore more of a bottleneck.
 You cannot simply give everyone in a group the same opportunity in a new role because there may not be a business need for that many individuals in the role.
 As an easy example: if everyone in the group wants to become a manager, it does not make sense to promote them all as then there will be no team to manage!
 In general, most management tracks have this issue as the nature of management is that there are fewer roles available the higher up you go.